5 Documentation

 }

-In the following sections, we’ll cover roxygen2 basics using examples for the scatter_plot() function found in R/utils.R.
+In the following sections, we’ll cover some roxygen2 basics using the scatter_plot() function in the R/utils.R file.

 Standard roxygen2 skeleton